pr-starfighter/starfighter/README.txt

 the changes to graphics, sound, and dialog.
 Here you can fine a list of notable differences.

-* The arrow pointing toward the current target is colored green if the target is an ally, whereas version 1.1 always showed a red arrow.
-  The arrow is also positioned lower than in version 1.1 and does not disappear when radio messages are broadcast.

 * Life bars for named characters are labeled with the respective character's name instead of "Target".